Blood sugar level: High blood sugar

-If blood sugar levels remain too high the body suppresses appetite over the short term.
+If blood sugar levels remain too high (exceeding 6.9 mmol/L or 124 mg/dL) the body suppresses appetite over the short term.
 Long-term hyperglycemia causes many health problems including heart disease, cancer, eye, kidney, and nerve damage.

 Blood sugar levels above 16.7 mmol/L (300 mg/dL) can cause fatal reactions.
 Ketones will be very high (a magnitude higher than when eating a very low carbohydrate diet) initiating ketoacidosis.
-The ADA (American Diabetes Association) recommends seeing a doctor if blood glucose reaches 13.3 mmol/L (240 mg/dL), and it is recommended to seek emergency treatment at 15 mmol/L (270 mg/dL) blood glucose if Ketones are present.
+The ADA (American Diabetes Association) recommends seeing a doctor if blood glucose reaches 13.3 mmol/L (240 mg/dL), and it is recommended to seek emergency treatment at 15 mmol/L (270 mg/dL) blood glucose if ketones are present.
 The most common cause of hyperglycemia is diabetes.
 When diabetes is the cause, physicians typically recommend an anti-diabetic medication as treatment.
 From the perspective of the majority of patients, treatment with an old, well-understood diabetes drug such as metformin will be the safest, most effective, least expensive, and most comfortable route to managing the condition.
 Treatment will vary for the distinct forms of Diabetes and can differ from person to person based on how they are reacting to treatment.
 Diet changes and exercise implementation may also be part of a treatment plan for diabetes.

 Some medications may cause a rise in blood sugars of diabetics, such as steroid medications, including cortisone, hydrocortisone, prednisolone, prednisone, and dexamethasone.